 District school buses will maintain hand sanitizer and masks for student use.
-When boarding the school bus, students will have access to hand sanitizer and will be provided a mask if s/he does not have one.
-Windows will be open for air circulation.
+When boarding the school bus, students will have access to hand sanitizer and will be provided a mask if s/he requests one.
+Windows will be open as much as possible for air circulation.